-Dr. Hannah Snyder is a licensed psychologist who works with children from 6 months old through teenagers, their families, and young adults.
+Dr. Hannah Snyder is a licensed psychologist who specializes in working with young children and their families.
 Patients describe her as warm and down-to-earth, and she relates particularly well to children.
 She actively engages parents in the therapeutic process, offering guidance and practical strategies to encourage their child’s progress.
 Dr. Snyder understands the value of multidisciplinary teams and routinely partners with teachers, therapists, and medical professionals in order to provide the most effective and comprehensive care.
-When working with adults, she creates a supportive and collaborative environment in which patients can process life stressors while working towards establishing new coping strategies that result in meaningful life changes.
+She creates a supportive and collaborative environment for parents and caregivers, providing psycho-education and teaching them skills and techniques to augment their child’s therapeutic work.

 Areas of Expertise:

-Dr. Snyder specializes in working with young children, families, and young adults who are experiencing anxiety, depression, trauma, grief and loss, and adjustment-related difficulties.
+Dr. Snyder specializes in working with young children (birth to 12) and their families who are experiencing anxiety, depression, trauma, grief and loss, and adjustment-related difficulties.
 Dr. Snyder uses age-appropriate techniques in her work with both children and adults when providing individual, group, or family therapy.
-In addition to play therapy and cognitive behavioral therapy (CBT), Dr. Snyder has experience and training implementing evidence-based interventions such as Child Parent Psychotherapy (CPP), Parent-Child Interaction Therapy (PCIT), and Circle of Security Parenting (COS-P).
+In addition to play therapy and cognitive behavioral therapy (CBT), Dr. Snyder offers parent coaching that is informed by her training and experience in evidence-based interventions such as Child Parent Psychotherapy (CPP), Parent-Child Interaction Therapy (PCIT), and Circle of Security Parenting (COS-P).
 She also conducts developmental assessments for infants and toddlers as well as psychological assessments (including autism-focused diagnostic assessments) for children, adolescents and young adults.

 Experience and Training: